We Didn’t Kick Britain’s Ass to Be This Kind of Country

 Trump threatens that understanding with his “America First” policy.
 He thinks he is protecting U.S. interests, but, in reality, he is destroying the “secret sauce” that is responsible for America’s greatness.
 If the United States pursues a me-first policy, every other country will follow suit, and the law of the jungle will prevail.
 Such a development will endanger the hard-won achievements of more than 200 years of U.S. foreign policy rooted in the ideals of the Declaration of Independence.

-Photo credit: PAUL J. RICHARDS/AFP/Getty Images
+Photo credit: ALEX WONG/Getty Images